 The VST, AU, and AAX versions include updated, high-performance algorithms that have been improving with each new virtual instrument released by Adam Monroe Music.
-For example, the buffering algorithm is double-buffered and multithreaded, which means that buffering performance is fast, even on slower computers, and even in lower latencies.
+For example, the buffering algorithm is double-buffered and multithreaded, which means that buffering performance is fast, even on slower computers, and at lower latencies.
 Voices are held and iterated over in a pure, C-Style array.
-Memory use is comparable to the Kontakt version.
+Memory use is comparable to the (depreciated) Kontakt version.
 Because of the solid VST/AU/AAX code base, you can feel confident that the VST, AU, and AAX versions will

 This library now includes sample rate conversion for the VST, AU, and AAX versions.
-Sample rate conversion is automatic and real-time and supports 44.1, 48, 88.2, and 96 kHz sample rates.
+Sample rate conversion is automatic, real-time, and supports 44.1, 48, 88.2, and 96 kHz sample rates.
 Why develop native VST, Audio Unit, or AAX versions at all?
 Although a great piece of software, the full version of Kontakt (required to run 3rd party sample libraries) is expensive.
 Developing VST, AU, and AAX versions that anyone can use does not add significant time to the development of a Slap Bass library - most of the time is spent sampling and processing the samples - so it's a real no-brainer.

 Audio engineering is a large part of creating a VST/AU/AAX plugin, but the sound of this slap bass has barely been processed.
 Slight eq tweaks were done here and there, mostly so that the instrument would have a similar sonic footprint note-to-note.
 Some noise was removed to level out some of the "hotness" associated with bass guitar circuitry and pickups.